 ROGER, Abraham (A. Rogerius).
 Haarlem (?)
 1609 — Gouda 1649.
 Dutch Reformed Priest in India and Indonesia.
 Studies at Leiden, in 1631 left for the east.
-Worked in 1630-47 as the minister of Dutch congregation in India and Indonesia (1633-40 in Pulicat factory on Tamil coast, then in Batavia).
-In 1647 returned to the Netherlands.
-Married with Emmerentia Poots
+Worked in 1631-47 as minister of Dutch congregations in India and Indonesia (1632-42 in Pulicat [Pāliakatta] factory on Tamil coast, then in Batavia).
+In September 1647 returned to the Netherlands.
+Married with Emmerentia Pools

 Roger’s great book on Indian religion was published posthumously by his widow.
 The work is divided in two sections: Life and manners, and Beliefs and divine service (religion).
 It also contains a Dutch translation of two of Bratṛhari’s Śatakas, which he translated from the Portuguese version made for him by the Smārta Brahman Padmanābha.
 Roger had learned some Tamil, but usually used Portuguese with his informants.
 Much of the book’s content was then included by Dapper (1772) and Ogilby (1673) in their resp. books.
 As late as 1879 Burnell praised Roger’s description of South Indian Hinduism as “still perhaps the most complete account of South Indian Hinduism, though by far the earliest” (quoted from Sweetman) and it is still important as giving an authentic picture of the situation in the 17th century.